Updated: 14.08.19 by Darcy Alexander

-When you have ports like London, Liverpool, Southampton and Edinburgh around the corner, why travel to other places to embark on your cruise?
-These harbours not only give you the possibility to decide where you want to depart from but also give you many options for amazing routes & destinations.
-One of the greatest benefits of starting close to home is the ease with which you travel.
-Not only do you get to your starting port faster, but it is also a lot more comfortable than sitting on a plane for hours.
+When you have stunning ports like London, Liverpool, Southampton and Edinburgh on your doorstep, it begs the question; why travel to other places to embark on your cruise?
+These harbours not only give you the possibility to decide where you want to depart from, but also offer you alternate options for amazing routes and destinations.
+One of the greatest benefits of starting close to home, is the ease with which you travel; you get to your starting point faster, and in much more comfort than sitting on a plane, squished, for hours.

 In general, choosing a cruise that starts close to home is convenient.
-There is no language barrier when checking-in and no need to exchange any money for buying snacks or paying the taxi driver in a different currency.
+There’s no language barrier when checking-in, no need to exchange currency for buying snacks or paying the taxi driver, and it can allow you more to pack more.
+If you do need to fly to your city of departure, within the UK, make sure to pack accordingly!

 Cruises from the United Kingdom in 2019

-Another benefit to starting your cruise in the UK is the beauty of the harbours.
-Although Southampton is the most popular, there are other amazing ports out there.
-Discover our top picks below and explore the cities prior to your departure.
+It’s easy to forget just how beautiful the UK is – especially on the harbours.
+Although Southampton is the most popular, there are other amazing ports out there, that sometimes get overlooked.
+Discover our top picks below and it might just be a great idea to explore the cities prior to your departure.

 Southampton – Port of Southampton